• Skip to primary navigation

 2. Manage the pain while preventing further injury

-Pug having his toes examined by a veterinarian as one of the steps in understanding why a dog may be limping, photo
+Pug having his toes examined by a veterinarian as one of the steps in understanding why a dog may be limping

 A full exam of all parts of your dog’s limbs will be performed by your veterinarian.

-This will most likely be followed by X-rays of the affected leg.
+This will most likely be followed by X-rays of the affected limb.
 In some cases, your vet may recommend taking the X-rays under sedation or anesthesia.
 This helps make the process more comfortable for your dog.
-It also ensures that the vet is able to get good quality diagnostic images.
+It also ensures that the vet is able to get good-quality diagnostic images.

-Your vet may also recommend some advanced lab testing such as a complete blood count, serum biochemistry, or urinalysis.
-These tests can point to signs of tick-borne disease, infections, or other problems that can lead to lameness.
+Your vet may also recommend some blood tests for dogs, such as a complete blood count and serum biochemistry.
+Or the vet may suggest a urinalysis.
+These tests can point to signs of infections or other problems that can lead to lameness.
 Additionally, this bloodwork helps to ensure that your dog is healthy enough to take some of the most common pain control medications or to undergo anesthesia and surgery if needed.

 Advanced diagnostics